 But the Federal Trade Commission had to intervene.
 And the idea was to protect you from misleading diamond advertising.
 The story appeared in Forbes and USA Today, offering a painful truth about synthetic diamonds.

 The biggest concern associated with lab-grown diamonds is the resell rate.
 In summary, be very careful before purchasing a lab-grown or synthetic diamond.

 - Different Types of Lab-Grown Diamonds

 - Lab-Grown vs Natural Diamonds – Price Comparison (Red Flag)

 - Are There Any Pros of Lab-Grown Diamonds?

 - Peculiar Facts About Lab-Grown Diamonds

 Short History of Lab-Grown Diamonds

-In the late 18th century, scientists discovered that diamonds are pure carbon.
+In the late 18th century, scientists discovered that diamonds are made from pure carbon.
 This prompted them to start developing methods to grow diamonds under artificial conditions.

-However, GE was the first to introduce artificial gem quality.
-This technology came in 1971 and is still the primary technique to lab-grow diamonds.
+However, GE was the first to introduce artificial gem-quality into the market.
+This technology came in 1971 and is still the primary technique for cultivating lab-grow diamonds.